Case Study

 - Fast assessment

-of track/bridge interaction
+of track-structure interaction effects

 - Evaluation of forces in